genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 ### Examples

-In this example we define two data classes; Hello and World and we use it to create a hello world request:
+In this example, we define two data classes; Hello and World.
+We use these to create a Hello World request:

 ```kotlin
 data class Hello(val name: String)